How wireless temperature sensors stop pencil whipping

 Remote temperature monitoring completely eliminates pencil whipping.
 Remote temperature monitoring guarantees accurate and regular temperature data, which can be used to show that all cold storage equipment is running within compliant temperatures.
 It also allows staff to focus on refrigeration only when an issue arises, rather than at set intervals throughout the day.

-To see for yourself how Therma° helps automate pen and paper processes visit our website to buy online.
+To see for yourself how Therma° helps automate pen and paper processes, click below to buy online.